 REM to PX Converter

-Use this free online rem to px converter tool to convert any rem value to the px CSS unit equivalent value.
-In CSS, a px is a unit of measurement that represents absolute length normatively defined as being equivalent to 1/96th of an inch.
+Utilize this free online rem to px converter tool to convert any rem value to the equivalent pixel CSS unit value.
+In CSS, pixels are an absolute unit of measurement normatively defined as 1/96th of an inch.
+This bidirectional converter allows instant conversion between rem and pixels with adjustable root font-size.

 0.0625rem1px